 - Adult to child ratios – the minimum number of adults required for a specific number of children.
 The number depends on the age of the children.

+Yes, some programs may be exempt from licensing.
+However, the rules about exemption from licensing vary by state.
+To find out if your child care program is required to have a license, contact your local licensing office.
+Depending on the type of program, where and when it operates, and the number of children in care, you may be required to have a child care license.
 Even if you are exempt from licensing, it is important that you understand the licensing regulations within your state.
 They will provide you with critical information that you will need to operate your business.

-Each state has its own regulations about family child care.
+Each state has its own regulations about Family Child Care.
 Ask your state or local licensing representative or your CCR&R the following questions if you plan to open your own family child care home.

-- Do you have to be licensed?
+- Do I have to be licensed?

-- Do you have to be inspected?
+- Does my program have to be inspected?

 - Is there a fee to get licensed?